ozby/simplebackend/README.md

 In the future, we may allow more complex configurations that would enable redundancy.

-### Authentication

-Currently, only Google Sign-In is supported.
-The client should acquire a JWT from Google and that JWT should be set in the 'Authorization' header
-(as "Bearer ...").
-In your application, you can access a UserIdentity object which will contain "subject" from the JWT.
-Most applications will want to have more information about the user than that, so they will have a User model that corresponds to the subject.

-### Authorization

-You must provide an implementation of the Authorizer interface so that SimpleServer knows if the user is authorized to create an event.

-When it comes to reading data, it is recommended that you implement authorization in the Views.

-One straight forward way is Role Based Access Control where you check if a specific role is stored on a User model.
-Just remember to verify updates on the User model so that the user cannot set the roles himself.

 ### GraphQL

 To modify the data on the server, you will use a GraphQL mutation ("createEvent") which is built in.